Workforce Planning and Analytics: Using Data to Make Strategic Decisions

 - Periods of longer-than-average work hours so you know when it’s time to assess team coverage and adjust schedules.

-Once you have workforce analytics in place, you can use data to make informed workforce planning decisions.
+Once you have a workforce analytics solution in place, you can use data to make informed workforce planning decisions.
 Our recommendation?
-Start with the following five core steps.
+Build a strategy with the following five core steps:

 Step 1: Establish your strategic objectives